GoldenDrakeStudios/golden-drake-linux/README.md

 ## Compiling

-GDL uses `git-lfs` to manage images, so if you want to use `git` to clone the GDL repository, first ensure `git-lfs` is installed on your system.
+GDL uses `git-lfs` to manage images, so if you want to `git clone` this repository, first ensure `git-lfs` is installed on your system.

 To compile within an Arch Linux environment, run `build.sh` with root permissions (e.g., `sudo ./build.sh`).
-In a non-Arch environment, add a `-c` flag to compile within an Arch Linux container via `podman` (e.g., `sudo ./build.sh -c`).
+In other environments, add a `-c` flag to compile within an Arch Linux container via `podman` (e.g., `sudo ./build.sh -c`).

 Once the build is complete, the ISO file will be located in an `out` directory.